 The generator block tells baml-cli to create a Python client with Pydantic models in the parent directory.

-Next we will define data transformation flow with CocoIndex.
-Once you declared the state and transformation logic, CocoIndex will take care of all the state change for you from source to target.
+Next we will define a data transformation flow with CocoIndex.
+Once you declare the state and transformation logic, CocoIndex will take care of all the state change for you from source to target.

-Declare a Cocoindex flow, connect to the source, add a data collector to collect processed data.
+Declare a CocoIndex flow, connect to the LocalFile source, add a data collector to collect processed data.

 @cocoindex.flow_def(name="PatientIntakeExtractionBaml")